open-eid/SiVa/docs/siva3/deployment_guide.md

 The endpoint is implemented as a customized Spring boot [health endpoint](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-health), which allows to add custom health indicators.

 Demo webapp and Siva webapp include additional information about the health of their dependent services.
 These links to dependent web services have been preconfigured.
-For example, the Demo webapp is preset to check whether the Siva webapp is accessible from the following url (parameter `siva.service.serviceHost` value)/monitoring/health and the Siva webapp verifies that the X-road validation service webapp is accessible by checking the default url (configured by parameter `siva.proxy.xroadUrl` value)/monitoring/health url.
+For example, the Demo webapp is preset to check whether the Siva webapp is accessible from the following url (parameter `siva.service.serviceHost` value)/monitoring/health.

 ### Heartbeat endpoint